Rules of Conduct on Campus

 Should I personally sanitize my study place?

 During this period, Bocconi has intensified the cleaning and sanitizing activities carried out by external suppliers.
 However, disposable paper towels and sanitizing products for surfaces are available in all offices to be used independently.
-Everyone should periodically sanitize their workstation with the products provided.
+Everyone should periodically sanitize their workstation with the sanitation product provided.
+It should be used carefully as it is a chemical product that may irritate the eyes in case of accidental contact.

 Is it possible to have lunch on campus?